Zeta201/DestiniAI/README.md

-# DestiniGNN: GNN & SVDpp-Based User Recommendation Microservices
+# DestiniAI: AI-Based User Recommendation Microservices

 This repository contains **two key recommendation microservices** used in the broader *Destini* dating platform: